3 European nations report first virus cases with Italy link

 “Everything must be done to stop the virus from spreading further in Austria,” said Kickl, who also called for illegal immigrants and asylum-seekers to be put in quarantine.

-Croatia also confirmed its first case Tuesday, a man who had traveled to the Italian city of Milan.
+But Italy’s health minister, Roberto Speranza, said late Tuesday after meeting with counterparts from neighboring countries including Austria, Switzerland and Croatia that they had agreed closing borders would be “inappropriate.”

+Speranza said that all the participants, who included representatives from Germany, France and tiny San Marino, planned to consult regularly about the situation by conference call.

-The German Red Cross said people who have recently traveled to areas with local transmission of the virus, such as parts of northern Italy, will be prevented from giving blood for four weeks.
+The German Red Cross, meanwhile, said people who have recently traveled to areas with local transmission of the virus, such as parts of northern Italy, will be prevented from giving blood for four weeks.